openhab/website/addons/bindings/tinkerforge1/readme.md

 There are three sub devices: joystick_xposition, joystick_yposition and joystick_button.
 Callback period for xy position defaults to 10 milli seconds.
-CallbackPeriod must be configured on bricklet_joystick device, because x and y position can not have different callback periods.
+CallbackPeriod must be configured on bricklet_joystick device, because x and y position cannot have different callback periods.

 ##### Button